Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Introduction

+We propose a new deterministic interpolation algorithm for $f$ given by an SLP, whose complexity is $O^\thicksim(Ln^2T^2\log^2 D+LnT\log^3 D)$ $\RB$ arithmetic operations and a similar number of extra bit operations.
+We also propose two new Monte Carlo interpolation algorithms for SLP multivariate polynomials.
+For a given $\mu\in(0,1)$, the complexity of our first algorithm is $O^\thicksim(LnT(\log^3 D+\log D\log\frac1\mu))$ $\RB$ arithmetic operations, and with probability at least $1-\mu$, it returns the correct polynomial.
+In our second algorithm, $\RB$ is a finite field $\F_q$ and we can evaluate $f$ in a proper extension field of $\F_q$.
+The bit complexity of our second algorithm is $O^\thicksim(LnT\log^2 D(\log D+\log q)\log\frac1\mu)$, and with probability at least $1-\mu$, it returns the correct polynomial.
+These algorithms are the first ones whose complexity is linear and optimal in $n$ and $T$.

-In Table \ref{tab-1}, we list the complexities for the SLP interpolation algorithms whose complexities depend only on $n, D, T$.
-In the table, cost of probes means the number of arithmetic operations in $\RB$.
-Comparing to existing deterministic algorithms, the ratio of the costs of our second method with that of the algorithm given in \cite{5} is $\frac{\log D}{nT^2}$.
-So our second method is faster unless $T\le \sqrt{\log(D)/n}$, which means that $f$ is super sparse.
-Comparing to the probabilistic algorithms, we can see that the complexity of our first algorithm is the sum of that of the Las Vegas algorithm given in \cite{8} and the Monte Carlo algorithm given in \cite{2}.
+In Table \ref{tab-1}, we list the complexities for the SLP interpolation algorithms which are similar to the methods proposed in this paper.
+In the table, $L$ is the size of the SLP and ``total cost" means the number of arithmetic operations in $\RB$.
+For deterministic algorithms, the ratio of the cost of our deterministic method with that of the algorithm given in \cite{5} is $\frac{nT+\log D}{nT^3}$.
+So our method has better complexities unless $f$ is super sparse, more precisely, unless $T < \sqrt[3]{\frac{\log D}{n}} $ in the Soft-Oh sense.
+Noting that a dense polynomial with degree $d$ has $\left( \right)$ terms, our algorithm works better in most cases.
+For probabilistic algorithms, our method is the only one whose complexity is linear in $nT$ and is better than that of the Monte Carlo method given in \cite{2}.

+Kaltofen gave an interpolation algorithm for SLP polynomials \cite{5d}, whose complexity is polynomial in $D$.
+Avenda\~{n}o-Krick-Pacetti \cite{5c} gave an algorithm for interpolating an SLP $f\in \Z[x]$, with bit complexity polynomial in $L,\log D,h$ and $h'$, where $h$ is an upper bound on the height of $f$ and $h'$ an upper bound on the height of the values of $f$ (and some of its derivatives) at some sample points.
+This method does not seem to extend to arbitrary rings.
+Mansour \cite{5b} and Alon-Mansour \cite{5a} gave deterministic algorithms for polynomials in $\Z[x]$, with bit complexity polynomial in $n,\log D,T,H$, where $H$ is an upper bound on the bit-length of the output coefficients.
+Also, this method is hard to extend to arbitrary rings.
+Note that interpolation algorithms for black-box polynomials \cite{3,813,13,9} can also be used to SLP polynomials, but the complexities of these algorithms are polynomial in $D$ instead of $\log D$.

+In Table \ref{tab-2}, we list the bit complexities for SLP interpolation algorithms over the finite field $\F_q$.
+In the table, ``field extension" means that in the probe of the SLP, whether elements in an extension field of $\F_q$ are needed.
+It is easy to see that our probabilistic algorithms are the only ones which are linear in $n$ and $T$.
+Also, our second probabilistic algorithm has better complexity than all algorithms except randomized Garg-Schost \cite{8} which is Las Vegas.
+The ratio of the cost of our first probabilistic algorithm with that of the randomized Garg-Schost \cite{8} is $\frac{\log D}{nT^2}$, so our method is faster in most cases.